 - St. Louis Community College is committed to providing access and reasonable accommodations for individuals with disabilities as addressed by the Americans with Disabilities Act and Section 504 of The Rehabilitation Act.
 If you have a disability and need an accommodation (for example, if you are deaf or hard-of-hearing and need an interpreter) please call (phone number of department sponsoring the event and the event coordinator) within two working days of the scheduled event.
 Documentation of disability may be required.
 Advance requests give the college time to ensure that accommodations and an ample supply of adaptive materials are available.

-Individuals seeking accommodations for an event or program may be asked by the event coordinator to submit an Accommodation Request Form .
+Individuals seeking accommodations for an event or program may be asked by the event coordinator to speak with the Access Office about their needs to ensure appropriate accommodations can be implemented.